 Approved Health Law Externship Sites

 Students interested in obtaining a health law externship should review information about the available sites here.
 Please note that individual site requirements may vary and some require that a student be enrolled for credit.
-Detailed descriptions for individual health law sites can be found here.

 All students are encouraged to consult with Megan Bess, Beazley Institute Assistant Director, about their application process and to determine appropriate sites for their interests and skill level.
 Placements are made on a first come, first served basis.
 Students should select and prepare materials for their top 3 site choices according to the instructions listed in the site's description.
 It is critical that students follow the instructions for applying.
 Students are generally expected to accept the first externship offer they receive.